aardappel/lobster/docs/source/command_line_usage.md

 -   `--parsedump` : dumps internal representations of the program as AST.
     Only useful for compiler development or if you are really curious.

--   `--non-interactive-test` : Quit after running 1 frame.
+-   `--non-interactive-test [N]` : Quit after running N frames (default 1).
 Useful for running graphical programs as part of a test suite.

 -   `--background` : Open the window at the bottom of the z-order and without giving it